Pentagon says Iraq operations costing on average $7.5 million per day

 By comparison, the Pentagon has been spending roughly $1.3 billion per week on Afghanistan, analysts said.

-The estimate includes like fuel for flying reconnaissance and strike missions, the cost of missiles and other weapons fired, as well as some payments for personnel, defence officials said.
+The estimate includes like fuel for flying reconnaissance and strike missions, the cost of missiles and other weapons fired, as well as some payments for personnel, defense officials said.

 The operation is being paid for from the Pentagon's war-spending budget, which included some $80 billion in 2014, mainly for the conflict in Afghanistan.